 The QR Code standard allows to select between 4 different recovery levels among the following amounts of damage:

 - H: 30% recovery capacity.

-QR Code implements error correction to ensure readability on partially damaged symbols.
-The higher the error correction level, the larger the symbol size needed to encode the same data.
+QR Codes implement error correction to ensure readability of partially damaged symbols.
+The higher the error correction level, the larger is the symbol size needed to encode the same data.